 Verse 10 contains some well-known words: "The love of money is the root of all evil."
 This terse statement also sets a rigorous standard concerning the appropriate Christian attitude toward wealth.
 But the words that directly follow are not so well-known, and once again they reflect a gentle concern for those who have fallen into the trap of caring too much for money: "...it is through this craving that some have wandered away from the faith and pierced their hearts with many pangs."
 This is not condemnation, but sincere compassion for people who are overwhelmed by something that is not good for them.
 If Christians are called to follow certain principles rigorously, it is because worldly temptations will cause them suffering if they do not.

-The next verse ends the reading.
+The next verse ends the passage.
 It is another exhortation to young Christian leaders to be strong and to set a good example.
 They are encouraged to "aim at" six things.
 The six are righteousness, godliness, faith, love, steadfastness, and, like a "cap" to all the rest, gentleness.